Do you have a keen eye for detail? Wanting to learn a highly specialised trade?

 Please submit your application with a Resume and Cover Letter to be considered.

-Indigenous Australians are encouraged to apply.
+Aboriginal and Torres Strait Islander Peoples are encouraged to apply.

 Apprenticeships and traineeships combine work-based training with an employer and formal training from a training provider.
 They are established under training contracts between the employer and the apprentice or trainee and are regulated by the Government.
 They’re a great way to be paid for work, learn and earn a qualification.
 Find out more.